rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

         ]
     }

-The BNG Blaster automatically purges all LSP's of type ``self`` and ``external`` during teardown.
-This is done by generating LSP's with a newer sequence numbers and lifetime of 30 seconds only.
-This lifetime is enough to flood the purge LSP over te whole network under test.
+The BNG Blaster automatically purges all LSPs of type ``self`` and ``external`` during teardown.
+This is done by generating LSPs with newer sequence numbers and a lifetime of 30 seconds only.
+This lifetime is enough to flood the purge LSP over the whole network under test.

 Flooding
 ~~~~~~~~

-The BNG Blaster floods LSP's received to all other active
+The BNG Blaster floods LSPs received to all other active
 adjacencies of the ISIS instance except to those with peer
 system-id equal to the source system-id of the LSP.

 Limitations
 ~~~~~~~~~~~

-Currently only ISIS P2P links are supported.
+Currently, only ISIS P2P links are supported.
 There is also no support for route leaking between levels.

 MRT Files
 ~~~~~~~~~

-The BNG Blaster is able to load LSP's from a MRT file as defined in
+The BNG Blaster can load LSPs from an MRT file as defined in
 [RFC6396](https://datatracker.ietf.org/doc/html/rfc6396).

 .. code-block:: none